webpack/webpack.js.org/src/content/configuration/dev-server.md

 Sometimes you don't want to proxy everything.
 It is possible to bypass the proxy based on the return value of a function.

-In the function you get access to the request, response and proxy options.
+In the function you get access to the request, response, and proxy options.
 It must return either `false` or a path that will be served instead of continuing to proxy the request.

-E.g. for a browser request, you want to serve a HTML page, but for an API request you want to proxy it.
+E.g. for a browser request, you want to serve an HTML page, but for an API request you want to proxy it.
 You could do something like this:

 __webpack.config.js__